blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Why the PANTONE Colour System is hard to replace in a capitalist world.md

 			- The rope is the rope field
 			- And at the rope's end is your hand
 			- So your hand is constantly **radiating** the rope field
+			- And the waves would be the photons
+				- Although we call particles of mechanical waves, aka sound waves, phonons
+				- Although mechanical waves are just a larger scale phenomena of electromagnetic waves
+					- Like waves of electromagnetic waves
+						- Which would again be like a low amplitude high frequency wave added to a high amplitude low frequency wave if I'm correct
 		- And also just like every sound is comprised of multiple unit frequencies in several amplitudes
 			- Which is again because you never vibrate many things together at specific exact frequencies, but only to close to a frequency
 			- Like when you use something like a tuning fork